marcdumon/funda/reports/lab_notes.md

 - The features provided by Stockpup are limited.
 Many interesting features like R&D, COGS, etc are not available.
 - The final dataset contains only 516 companies, which is less than 10% of the amount of companies on US stock market.
 - The final dataset contains only companies that were operational at the time of the data collection and no delisted or bankrupt companies.
 The reason for this is that price and company information for delisted and bankrupt companies are not available on Yahoo.
 - The final dataset is quite imbalanced.
--
+Roughly 60% has label = 0, 20% has label=1 and 20% has label=-1

+## Baseline model

+The baseline model takes as input 142 continuous and 5 categorical (dates + sector + industry).
+The categorical input is